 Dave likes his pasta sauce a bit thicker than I do so i simmered it for an additional 5 minutes but for me 7 minutes is the perfect consistency.
 Cooking healthy doesn’t have to be difficult.
 Make this a complete meal with some organic chickpeas that have been rinsed and drained or add some healthy sundried tomato turkey meatballs or vegetarian meatballs to make this a complete meal!

-Check out this 5 minute marinara sauce variation!
+Check out the 5 minute marinara sauce variation below!

 7 Minute Marinara Sauce

 - 1-2 tsp. coconut oil

 - 2 tbs. balsamic vinegar